Colorado Bicycle Accident Attorney

-Eisenstein Law is devoted to our bicycle accident clients.
+Eisenstein Law is devoted to our bicycle crash clients.
 We will make sure your rights are protected every step of the way.
 Our lawyers will guide you through medical issues and the insurance claims process.
-If settlement is not possible, we are ready to take your bike crash case to trial.
+If a settlement is not possible, we are ready to take your bike crash case to trial.
 Don’t settle for less, contact one of the best Denver bicycle accident lawyers today.

-Frequently Asked Bicycle Accident Questions
+Frequently Asked Bicycle Crash Questions

-How common are bicycle accidents?
+How common are bicycle crashes?

 In 2019, there were 843 bicyclists killed in motor vehicle crashes according to the Insurance Institute for Highway Safety.
 The numbers for Colorado bicycle crashes are slightly higher than most of the United States.
 Many more people are injured every year in bicycle accidents.

 Do I have to wear a bicycle helmet in Colorado?

 No. There is currently no requirement that you wear a helmet while riding a bicycle in the state of Colorado.
 However, if a bicyclist is injured while not wearing a helmet and has a resulting head or brain injury, jurors may attribute some fault to the bicyclist.
 You should always wear a helmet when riding a bicycle.

 My bike accident was caused by a road condition.
 Do I have a case?